jaronbarends/language-buddy/docs/decisions.md

 same-session way to trigger the error path on demand without touching code, while `scenario` still controls the _default_ (non-error) behavior for normal dev flow.
 **Status:** Done.

+---

+## Structured evaluation output implemented (2026-08-16, branch `structured-evaluation-output`)

+### Evaluation schema: comments made of typed segments, not grammar/vocabulary/nuance categories

+**Date:** 2026-08-16
+**Decision:** `src/lib/aiResponse.ts` defines the evaluation's real shape via Zod:
+`AIEvaluationSchema = { comments: [{ segments: [{ type: 'text' | 'userInput' | 'suggestion', text
+}] }] }`.
+A comment is a sentence built from inline segments — plain narration text, a quoted piece of the user's own input, or a suggested replacement — rather than one paragraph per fixed category (grammar / vocabulary / nuance).
+**Rationale:** Not a literal implementation of requirements.md's "grammar, vocabulary upgrades, semantic nuance" framing — that framing described the *kind* of feedback, not a required data shape.
+Segment-typed comments let the UI style "what you said" vs. "what you probably meant" inline (`Evaluation.tsx`/`Evaluation.module.css` — see below) without the model having to sort feedback into three buckets that may not apply evenly to every remark.
+This resolves requirements.md's "exact fields/depth of the structured evaluation output" open item, but with a different shape than that line originally implied — worth a deliberate look before treating it as a closed requirements.md checkbox (requirements.md itself is not edited here, per this project's doc-workflow rule).
+**Status:** Done, mock-verified.
+Not yet confirmed against the real Gemini API (see "Known risk, still open" below).

+### Gemini's structured-output feature (`response_format`) enforces the schema server-side

+**Date:** 2026-08-16
+**Decision:** `src/app/api/ai/evaluation/route.ts` sends `response_format: { type: 'text', mime_type:
+'application/json', schema: AIEvaluationJSONSchema }` on the `interactions.create` call, where
+`AIEvaluationJSONSchema = z.toJSONSchema(AIEvaluationSchema)`.
+The chat route sends no `response_format` — chat replies stay free-form text.
+**Rationale:** Lets Gemini itself constrain output to the schema shape, rather than relying purely on prose instructions ("reply in JSON shaped like...") and hoping the model complies.
+Reusing the same Zod schema to derive the JSON Schema sent to Gemini keeps the two in sync by construction — there's one schema, not a hand-written JSON Schema kept manually consistent with the Zod one.
+**Status:** Done.
+The client-side `AIEvaluationSchema.safeParse` (see below) still runs after this — `response_format` narrows what Gemini is likely to return, it isn't treated as a guarantee.

+### Runtime validation of the AI's JSON response, not just the request body

+**Date:** 2026-08-16
+**Decision:** `aiService.ts`'s `toAIEvaluationResult` parses the response text as JSON, then runs it through `AIEvaluationSchema.safeParse`.
+On failure, it returns a generic `AIError` (`name:
+'EvaluationError'`) rather than passing malformed data through to the reducer/UI.
+**Rationale:** Closes the runtime-validation gap flagged back on 2026-07-25 ("TypeScript + planned runtime validation") — TS types alone can't validate untrusted LLM JSON, and this is the first place the app parses LLM-generated JSON into a typed structure.
+Failing closed (a generic error, not a crash or silently-wrong render) matches this project's existing error-handling policy (end-session only, no per-error-type differentiation — see 2026-07-27).
+**Status:** Done.

+### Request/response types and routes split per role again: `AIChatResult`/`AIEvaluationResult`, `/api/ai/chat`/`/api/ai/evaluation`

+**Date:** 2026-08-16
+**Decision:** Reverses the 2026-08-14 "Real AI route generalized" merge (see above, now marked superseded). `aiService.ts` exports `sendAIChatRequest`/`sendAIEvaluationRequest` (dropping the single `sendAIRequest(params, aiRole)` shape) returning `AIChatResult`/`AIEvaluationResult` respectively — no more shared `AIResult`/`AIRole`.
+Real routes split back into `src/app/api/ai/chat/route.ts` and `src/app/api/ai/evaluation/route.ts`, each validating against its own Zod request schema (`AIChatRequestBodySchema` — `previousInteractionId` optional; `AIEvaluationRequestBodySchema` — `previousInteractionId` required, since an evaluation only makes sense as a continuation of an existing chat interaction) and building its own `interactions.create` config (only the evaluation route adds `response_format`).
+The actual Gemini SDK call — auth, model, error normalization — is factored out of both routes into `src/lib/geminiGateway.ts`'s `postToGemini<T>(interactionConfig, signal)`, a generic helper (not a route handler) that both route files call.
+**Rationale:** The 2026-08-14 merge was justified on "Gemini doesn't care about role, only `systemInstruction`/`input` differ" — true until evaluation needed its own request contract (`previousInteractionId` required) and its own `response_format`.
+At that point a single route would need to branch on role internally anyway, which is exactly the duplication the merge was meant to avoid, just moved inside one file instead of across two.
+Splitting the routes back out, while keeping `postToGemini` as the one shared implementation of "call Gemini, normalize the error," gets both: each route's request/response contract is fully typed and independently validated, without duplicating the SDK-calling logic itself. `ChatConversation.tsx`'s `sendMessageToAI`/ `sendEvaluationRequestToAI` were refactored in step with this — each builds its own typed request body and calls a shared generic `sendToAI<T extends AIChatResult | AIEvaluationResult>(requestFunction)` for the abort-controller/stale-request-guard/error-dispatch plumbing, rather than the previous `sendToAI(input, systemInstruction, aiRole)` shape that had to smuggle the role through.
+The commented-out `sendMessageToAI_OLD` pre-`sendToAI`-extraction function (flagged as dead code on 2026-08-14) was deleted as part of this pass, not left behind again.
+**Status:** Done.

+### `ThreadView` speaks the last *message*, not the last thread item

+**Date:** 2026-08-16
+**Decision:** `ThreadView.tsx`'s `startAISpeechWithLastMessage` no longer reads `threadItems[threadItems.length - 1].message` directly.
+It uses
+`threadItems.findLast((item) => item.type === 'message')` and no-ops if none is found.
+**Rationale:** Bug fix, not a style change: once an `EvaluationItem` can be the last item in `threadItems` (any time a session's most recent action was requesting an evaluation) and `EvaluationItem` no longer has a `.message` field (it has `.evaluation: AIEvaluation` now — see above), the old direct-index read would have read `undefined` off an evaluation item and either thrown or spoken "undefined" the next time an `aiTurnSpeaking` phase's TTS effect fired.
+Caught while implementing the schema change, not previously reported as a live bug.
+**Status:** Done.

+### Cleanup caught during doc review, fixed same session

+**Date:** 2026-08-16
+Three loose ends found while writing up this round's diff, each confirmed as unintentional leftover (not a deliberate design choice) and fixed rather than documented as-is:
+- **Unused `AIRequestBody` union type** (`src/lib/aiRequest.ts`) — `AIChatRequestBody |
+  AIEvaluationRequestBody`, a leftover from before the request schema split; nothing imported it.
+  Deleted.
+- **Dangling `## Rules required for parsing your output` heading** (`src/lib/evaluationConfig.ts`, `getEvaluationSystemInstruction`) — its only bullet ("reply should be plain text only") was removed once `response_format` took over enforcing output shape, leaving an empty section header behind.
+  Deleted.
+- **Mock evaluation route validated against the wrong schema** (`src/app/api/aiMock/evaluation/ route.ts`) — still used `AIChatRequestBodySchema` (`previousInteractionId` optional) instead of the new `AIEvaluationRequestBodySchema` (`previousInteractionId` required) the real evaluation route uses, so the mock accepted requests the real route would reject.
+Fixed to import and validate against `AIEvaluationRequestBodySchema`.
+**Status:** Done, verified via `tsc --noEmit` and `eslint` on the three touched files.

+### Known risk, still open: real (non-mocked) evaluation calls unverified

+**Date:** 2026-08-16
+Everything above is verified against the mock evaluation route only (`NEXT_PUBLIC_USE_MOCK_AI=true`).
+Two compounding unknowns remain unconfirmed against the live Gemini API:
+- Whether Gemini's carried-over interaction history is actually sufficient context for the model to evaluate the user's own turns from a short "give feedback" prompt alone (flagged 2026-08-14, still unresolved).
+- Whether `response_format`'s JSON-schema constraint reliably produces schema-conformant output from `gemini-3.1-flash-lite` specifically — `AIEvaluationSchema.safeParse` fails closed if not (see above), but a live test hasn't been run to see how often, if ever, that failure path actually fires.
+**Status:** Open — tracked in backlog.md and status.md's "What's open."